-3 Warren Buffett Quotes To Keep Us Sane During the Current Stock Market Crash
+3 Warren Buffett Quotes To Keep Us Sane in a Volatile Market

-Amid all the doom-and-gloom, here are three quotes from Warren Buffett to help us during the stock market meltdown.
+Amid all the doom-and-gloom, here are three quotes from Warren Buffett to help us during this stock market meltdown.

 Focus on the Long-Term

 During the depths of the Great Financial Crisis back in October 2008, Warren Buffett explained the need to look at the long term in an op-ed for The New York Times entitled, Buy American.
 I Am. (emphasis is mine):